k0shk0sh/EasyVersion/README.md

 EasyVersion is a Gradle plugin that manage your app or library version.

-## Download
+## Before Downloading

-Please downloading the plugin, please create `easy_version.json` in your root project directory with below content.
+Please before downloading the plugin, please create `easy_version.json` in your root project directory with below content.

 ```json
 {